MAnalytics/opitools/README.md

 ```

 To install the developmental version of the package, type:
 `remotes::install_github("MAnalytics/opitools")`.
-Please, report any
+(Note: `remotes` is an extra package that needed to be installed prior to the running of this code).

-installation problems in the issues.
+Please, report any installation problems in the issues.

 ## Example usage